TribalyteTechnologies/BrightByte/README.md

 Each change of version where the smart contracts have been modified will be necessary to do a migration in order to keep the data.
 For more information about Migrations please see [migration procedure](https://github.com/TribalyteTechnologies/BrightByte/blob/master/webapp/MIGRATIONS.md)

+ #### Integration with version control systems

+Since version v0.6.0 it is available a new optional feature that allows the users to use their favorites systems for version control, for more information about how to apply this feature please check it [here](https://github.com/TribalyteTechnologies/BrightByte/blob/master/backend/README.md)

  #### Terms and conditions
 This project comes with a default terms and conditions text.
 This text can be modified by adding HTML in the file `src/pages/termsandconditions/termsandconditions.html` or in `src/assets/i18n/[language].json` to the variable `app.termsDescrition`.